MicrosoftDocs/dynamics-365-customer-engagement/ce/customize/configure-actions.md

 ---
-title: "Configure actions for workflows in Dynamics 365 for Customer Engagement | MicrosoftDocs" ms.custom: "" ms.date: 11/08/2018
+title: "Configure actions for workflows in Dynamics 365 for Customer Engagement for Customer Engagement | MicrosoftDocs" ms.custom: "" ms.date: 11/08/2018 ms.reviewer: ""
-ms.reviewer: ""